 These major operators are the key players in the distribution chain and they have massive purchasing power.
 Major distributors operate on a large scale and employ large numbers of people.
 Typically they will use one main supplier (manufacturer) and one secondary supplier – and possibly one ‘challenger’ supplier.
 The supplier they choose to buy their parts from will be selected on price, availability and reliability.
 The brands that are selected by major distributors are the ones that offer premium quality and wide coverage, which helps them to drive their business.

 As an installer it’s possible that you buy your parts from a distributor, although you could also purchase them from a wholesaler (see below) if that is easier for you.
 Independent distributors may also sell parts to major commercial end users, such as multi-brand repair shops, roadside patrol operators, fleet owners and major retail companies such as supermarket chains.
-Specialised repairers and fuel stations may also be among their customers, and there an increasing trend for distributors to sell direct to end consumers (typically via their website).
+Specialized repairers and fuel stations may also be among their customers, and there an increasing trend for distributors to sell direct to end consumers (typically via their website).

 Now the wholesaler comes in.
-Independent parts wholesalers are the organisations that are equipped to provide an efficient delivery of replacement parts throughout a supply network.
+Independent parts wholesalers are the organizations that are equipped to provide an efficient delivery of replacement parts throughout a supply network.
 Their task is to meet the needs of workshops by providing “the right part – for the right price – at the right time”.
 Just-in-time delivery is crucial to meet the needs of end users, which is to have their vehicles quickly repaired and back on the road as soon as possible.

 A main difference between a wholesaler and a distributor is that wholesalers do not establish a business relationship with the product manufacturer – they instead establish a relationship between a distributor and an installer (you).
 Wholesalers are typically small-scale operators (even if part of a larger franchise) and so are often highly skilled and knowledgeable – their success depends on how well they manage logistics.
 Independent wholesalers will distribute an extended variety of replacement parts of all brands, ranging from original spare parts and parts of matching quality to parts of higher quality or parts adapted to the age of the vehicle.